Ade2002/C-lang/README.md

 # floor()

 this is a mathematical method to calculate the value of a given variable and round it down to the nearest integer, it takes in one argument.

+# scanf()

+this is a function that allows and scans the user input.